Distribution Dependent SDEs for Navier-Stokes Type Equations

 Regarding $s$ as the present time, the SDE \eqref{S1} depends on the distribution of $(X_{s,r})_{r\in [s,T]}$ coming from the future.
-So, this is a future distribution dependent equation.
+So, this is a future distribution dependent equation, but is essentially different from McKean-Vlasov SDEs which depend on the distribution at present rather than future.
 We will use $X:=(X_{t,s}^x)_{0\le t\le s\le T, x\in E}$ to formulate the solution to \eqref{NS}.

 Let $D_T:= \{(t,s): 0\le t\le s\le T\}$.
 We define the solution $X$ of \eqref{S1} as follows.